textmining-infopros/chapter1/README.md

 # Contents
 The compendium contains the data, code, and notebook associated with the case study.
 It is organized as follows:

-The dataset.csv file contains the data.
+  - The 'dataset.csv' file contains the data.
-The clustering.R file contains the R code.
+  - The 'clustering.R' file contains the R code.
-The Case_Study_1B.ipynb file contains Jupyter notebook.
+  - The 'Case_Study_1B.ipynb' file contains Jupyter notebook.

 # How to download or install
 There are several ways to use the compendium’s contents and reproduce